Rethen: Abandoned villages

-The Foundation of Rethen
+Foundation

-Documentary Mentionings
+Documentary mentions

-The first documentary mention of Rethen comes from a document dated 2 April 1301.
+The first documentary mention of Rethen comes from 2 April 1301.
 At that time, the village was purely agricultural, with mainly cattle breeding and only a little arable farming.
 The content of the deed is the sale of five hooves and four meadows in "Rethene".
-The knight Balduin von Wenden and his squires Ludolf and Georg sold this property to the Monastry St. Crucis (Braunschweig).
+The knight Balduin von Wenden and his squires Ludolf and Georg sold this property to the Monastery St. Crucis (Braunschweig).

 Some years later, a legal dispute between Duke Otto of Brunswick and Lord of Süpplingenburg and the St. Crucis Monastery over five hooves is documented.
 It is not known whether these are the same hooves as those of the knight Baldiun.
 In any case, Otto and probably also the Knights Templars in Brunswick laid claim to these hooves.
 After the dissolution of the Knights Templar in 1312, Otto was informed in 1314 that he and the Knights Templar had no right to the property in Rethen.